-What will be the benefits to the organisation, to individuals and to other You may find it helpful to link to other relevant documents related to the example a project proposal.
-Also summarise why the need for a DPIA wa (this can draw on your answers to the screening questions). project, for (this can draw on your answers to the soleching questions).
+• What will be the benefits to the organisation, to individuals and to other parties?
+You may find it helpful to link to other relevant documents related to the project, for example a project proposal.
+Also summarise why the need for a DPIA was identified (this can draw on your answers to the screening questions).